Halal steak in Westfield

-Say what you want about Muslims, but there is a helluva lot of money to be made from them.
 The halal eating market, although better than before, is still largely ignored by the majority of restaurants in London.
-I can’t describe to you how arduous it is to find somewhere to eat for a family event, which isn’t a tired falafel affair, or worse still, more peri-peri chicken.
-Sensing the gap in the market, The Meat Co has astutely tapped into the most generous parts of Muslim consumerism.
-That of halal food, of course.
+I can’t describe to you how hard it is to find somewhere to eat for a family event which isn’t a just a shawarma and falafel place, or more peri-peri chicken.
+Sensing the gap in the market, The Meat Co has astutely tapped into the halal market.

 The Meat Co (formerly called The Meat and Wine Co) is a South African steakhouse which first opened in 2000.
 It branched out to Australia, and in doing so caught the fancies of a certain Emirati sheikh, who chopped off the offending part of the name (as they are so wont to do) and popularized it across The Middle East.
 Grisly stereotypes aside, The Meat Co is a chain in the know.
 Take our London branch in Westfield, for example, which is relentlessly busy.
 A curious thing indeed, considering how imperfect the food is.

 Though this steakhouse hits below the likes of Hawksmoor and even Gaucho, the price of food is astronomical.
 Even the lesser cuts of meat are eye-wateringly expensive, whilst a 400g wagyu will set you back £70.
 A 300g fillet is £49, whereas the same at Hawksmoor is £34.
 All of a sudden, Hawksmoor seems very reasonably priced indeed.
 To further put that in perspective for you, Michelin-starred Pied A Terre are offering 6 courses for £49.
 The mind boggles.